yejun614/nuto/README.md

 # nuto.AI
-Nuto is a combination of artificial neural networks and genetic algorithms, aimed at maximizing recognition rate, voice and handwriting recognition artificial intelligence.
+nuto is a Python framework for building and managing artificial neural networks.